BeeFox-sys/blasebot/README.md

 Blasebot uses a Mongoose database to store subscriptions – if you are running the bot locally, leave [MongoDB](https://www.mongodb.com/try/download/community) (`mongo`) running in the background before starting up the bot.

 Once everything is set up, you can run Blasebot with `node bot/main` from the top directory.

+## Contributing

+When contributing, be aware of current versions. develop is for new features, main is live. all new features need to be tested before moving to main.

+Semantic Versioning Guide:
+Small changes like minor bug fixes and new weather events: Patch New Features: Minor
+Rewrites: Major